 The River Bend Community Organic Garden exists to educate and encourage the community to improve its health and well-being by raising sustainable, organic food through best practice methods.

-The Garden donates a minimum of ten percent of the harvest each year to the underserved and vulnerable client population of Interfaith Refugee Ministries.
+The Garden donates a minimum of ten percent of the harvest each year to the under served and vulnerable client population of Interfaith Refugee Ministries.
 Town funding helped early development of the garden.
 In 2017-18 the garden will be fully self-supporting.

-RBCOG operates year-round producing more than thirty different vegetables, including potatoes, peanuts, onions, tomatoes, peppers, garlic, squash, beans, cantaloupe and watermelon.
-A four-quadrant herb garden contains culinary, medicinal and ornamental plants.
+RBCOG operates year-round, producing more than thirty different vegetables, including potatoes, peanuts, garlic, onions, tomatoes, peppers, squash, beans, cantaloupe and watermelon.
+A four-quadrant herb garden located in the center of the garden at the convergence of the main paths, contains culinary, medicinal and ornamental plants.
 Crops are rotated to maintain healthy soil.
-Compost, made onsite, and mulch are used on the beds.
+Compost, made onsite, and mulch are used.

 Bird and Butterfly Garden